j256/eclemma-failure/README.md

-The following is a small test program that demonstrates a strange issue with Junit, Easymock, and Emma.
+The following is a small test program that demonstrates a strange issue with Junit, Easymock, and EclEmma/Jacoco.
-Emma is a (usually awesome) coverage tool that runs under eclipse.
+EclEmma is a (usually awesome) coverage tool that runs under eclipse and maven via jacoco plugin.

 See:
 	https://stackoverflow.com/questions/65511268/getting-a-no-coverage-data-has-been-collected-using-emma-and-eclipse

-When I run junit tests with Emma coverage I get the following error:
+When I run junit tests with EclEmma coverage I get the following error:

 	No coverage data has been collected during this coverage Session.
 	Please do not terminate the Java process manually from Eclipse.